-The Initial 2024D-2 Liquidity Facility has been issued by the Bank and is the obligation of the Bank and not TD.
+The Initial 2024F-2 Liquidity Facility has been executed and delivered by the Bank and is the obligation of the Bank and not TD.

 The Bank will provide copies of the publicly available portions of the most recent quarterly Call Report of the Bank delivered to the Comptroller of the Currency, without charge, to each person to whom this document is delivered, on the written request of such person.
 Written requests should be directed to: